-2) Free of pesticides or any GMO seed usage
+2) Free of pesticides or any GMO seed usage.

-Grown this way, veggies and fruit are easier to ingest into the body, provide us with with nutrients we need, and will last longer in your refrigerator.
+Grown this way, veggies and fruit are easier to ingest into the body, provide us with with nutrients we need and will last longer in your refrigerator.

-A Garden Must
+A SoCal Garden Must

 Southern California has many environmental challenges.
-Our biggest, however, is our lack of water.
-Everyday, we import 1.5 Billion gallons of water - yikes!
+Our biggest however, is our lack of water.
+Everyday, we import 1.5 billion gallons of water - yikes!
 How could we ever we justify using water to grow our gardens?

 Thankfully, we have not even scratched the surface in Rainwater Harvesting.
 Capturing free rainwater for future irrigation reuse must be part of the next sustainable evolution of our City of Los Angeles.

-Crop Swap LA is partnering with Enviroscape and Mike Garcia for future installations, ensuring our impact is net positive.
+Crop Swap LA™ is partnering with EnviroscapeLA and Mike Garcia for future installations, ensuring our impact is net positive.

-Nature offers an abundance of chances to regain control of our food, money, social habits, and environment.
+Nature offers an abundance of chances to regain control of our food, money, social habits and environment.

 Imagine if we grew all this food nearby and sold it elsewhere.... it would re-create the environmental malpractices, equity-ignorant distribution patterns, and extract, instead of regenerate.